A smiling boy hugs a puppy

 Kindness makes us feel safe.
 Being safe allows us to be our best.

-I was reminded of this listening to Pivot, wherein co-host Scott Galloway talked about his “kindness practice”.
-He confessed to not being a naturally kind person, but he cultivated a kindness practice.
+Then recently I was listening to Pivot and its co-host Scott Galloway talking about his “kindness practice”.
+He confessed to not being a naturally kind person, but he deliberately cultivated a kindness practice.

 Scott Galloway Notes on Being a Man